codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 In Elixir functions live in modules.

 This is from the file words.ex

 Elixir uses snake_case for filenames, variables and functions, but PascalCase for modules.

+Nested modules are represented by a dot in the name simulating namespaces in other languages, so that `Module.Special` is a valid module name.

+You can call public functions from another namespace, but not the private ones.
+Functions behave much like static functions do in C#, if you swap the class name for the module.

 ```
 defmodule Words do